operator-framework/olm-docs/content/en/docs/Reference/file-based-catalogs.md

 ### Properties

-Properties are arbitrary pieces of metadata that can be attached to DC schemas.
+Properties are arbitrary pieces of metadata that can be attached to file-based catalog schemas.
 The type field is a string that effectively specifies the semantic and syntactic meaning of the value field.
 The value can be any arbitrary JSON/YAML.

 OLM defines a handful of property types, again using the reserved `olm.*` prefix.